The restaurant industry is, in many ways, a numbers game—more customers mean more sales and more sales lead to higher profits.

 This restaurant marketing tactic is so common that you'll see it across many different establishments.

 The fishbowl business card giveaway is simple: diners in the restaurant drop their business card into a giant fishbowl.
 Once every month, your restaurant picks one at random in a lottery-style drawing, where the winning entrant earns a prize from your business.
 It could be as large as office catering for 10 employees or as small as a free appetizer.

 By limiting customers to one entry per visit, this tactic could incentivize repeat visitors who are eager to get their name drawn.
 Plus, the more people you include in the winnings, the more people will try your restaurant for the first time.

 With so many online advertising tactics at your disposal, it can be difficult to know where to start.
 Fortunately, you don't have to pick just one.
 The more digital marketing tactics you use—paired with offline advertising—the more effective your restaurant's marketing will be.

-Getting an organic audience on social by posting nothing but food and staff pics can be tough.
+Getting an organic audience on socials by posting nothing but food and staff pics can be tough.
 That's why some restaurants have embraced running contests to grow an engaged and interactive audience.
 The idea is to encourage existing followers to tag friends and share the page's content with them.

 For example, Cambridge Brewing Company often hosts giveaways for free beer and merchandise on Instagram.
 To enter, people need to follow the page, like the post, tag a friend, and share the post on their own accounts.
 All of these actions help the account gain traction and get more eyeballs.